MultiSafepay/docs/content/faq/testing/testing-with-multisafepay.md

 ### Step 5: Test to Live

-After exploring the testing possibilites within the MultiSafepay test environment, you can [sign up for a live account](https://merchant.multisafepay.com/signup) to begin processing real transactions.
+After exploring the testing possibilities within the MultiSafepay test environment, you can [sign up for a live account](https://merchant.multisafepay.com/signup) to begin processing real transactions.

 As a [payment service provider](/faq/general/glossary/#payment-service-provider-psp[) and [acquirer](/faq/general/glossary/#acquirer), we are legally required to check your account based on the 'Know your customer' guidelines.
 You can supply the information needed to activate your account through your [MultiSafepay Control](https://merchant.multisafepay.com/)